chadwatson/react-remote-resource/README.md

 ### Last Note

-`createSingleEntryResource` and `createKeyedResource` are just composed versions of `createResource`, if these are too constraining for your use case, try `createResource` directly, it likely will better suit your needs.
+`createSingleEntryResource` and `createKeyedResource` are composed versions of `createResource`, if they do not fit your use case, try using `createResource` directly, as it may better suit your needs.